Battle of Adrianople: Background

 In 376, the Goths, led by Alavivus and Fritigern, asked to be allowed to settle in the Eastern Roman Empire after being displaced by the invasions of the Huns.
-Hoping that they would become farmers and soldiers, the Eastern Roman emperor Valentinian allowed them to establish themselves in the Empire as allies (foederati).
+Hoping that they would become farmers and soldiers, the Eastern Roman emperor Valens allowed them to establish themselves in the Empire as allies (foederati).
 Once across the Danube and into Roman territory, however, the dishonesty of the Roman provincial commanders Lupicinus and Maximus led the newcomers to revolt after suffering many hardships.
-Valentinian then drove the Goths back over the Danube.

-In 378, Valentinian died leaving his 16 year old son Gratian the Western Augustus.
+Valens then asked Gratian, the western emperor, for reinforcements to fight the Goths.
+Gratian sent the general Frigeridus with reinforcements, as well as the leader of his guards, Richomeres.
+For the next two years preceding the Battle of Adrianople there were a series of running battles with no clear victories for either side.

+In 378, Valens decided to take control himself and assembled additional troops from his own resources in Syria and from the reserves of the Western Roman Empire in Gaul.

 Valens left Antioch for Constantinople, and arrived on 30 May.
 He appointed Sebastianus, newly arrived from Italy, to reorganize the Roman armies already in Thrace.
 Sebastianus picked 2,000 of his legionaries and marched towards Adrianople.
 Along the way, they came upon and ambushed small detachments of Goths.
 Fritigern as the leader of the Goths assembled his forces at Nicopolis and Beroe (now Stara Zagora) in order to deal with the Roman threat.

-At the time, much of Gratian's army was in Pannonia where they were in the interm attacked across the Rhine by the Lentienses (part of the Alamanni).
+At the time, much of Gratian's army was in Pannonia where they were in the interim attacked across the Rhine by the Lentienses (part of the Alamanni).
 After the Romans regrouped and defeated the Lentienses near Argentaria (near modern-day Colmar, France), Gratian's army traveled east partly by sea and partly overland.

 Upon learning of Sebastianus's success against the Goths and of Gratian's victory over the Lentienses, Valens was more than ready for a victory of his own.
 To link up with Sebastianus's forces before confronting the Goths, Valens moved his army from Melantias to Adrianople.
 On 6 August, reconnaissance informed Valens that approximately 10,000 Goths were advancing toward Adrianople from a position 25 kilometers to the north.
 In preparation at Adrianople, Valens fortified his camp with both ditches and ramparts.

 Richomeres, sent in advance to Adrianople by Gratian, carried a letter asking Valens to wait for his arrival with reinforcements before engaging in battle.
 Valens' officers also recommended that he wait for Gratian, but Valens decided to fight without waiting, ready to claim the ultimate prize.

 The Goths were also watching the Romans, and on 8 August, Fritigern sent an emissary to propose peace and an alliance in exchange for Roman territory.
 Sure that he would be victorious due to his supposed numerical superiority, Valens rejected these proposals.
 Valens' estimates of manpower, however, neglected to take into consideration part of the Gothic cavalry that had gone extended distances to forage.